Third Hour Now up and running on the Rush Limbaugh program.

 What do they like?

-Oh, I know only the thing, only the things that is going that are that is going to bring us back to a Luddite era.
+Oh, I know only the thing, only the things that are going to bring us back to a Luddite era.

 These people are Luddites.